Pronner/canary.js/README.md

 # canary.js
-The official JavaScript library for Canary Bot API.
+The official JavaScript library for the Canary Bot API.